-- COMMUNITY Offering the community the best possible medical and mental health services is our goal and commitment. - SAFETY Providing our patients the safest level of care and treatment available. - SERVICE Being stewards of the community by delivering high quality medical and mental health care in a safe, cost-effective manner. - KNOWLEDGE Providing treatment based on the latest scientific and clinical data.
-Being a leader and innovator in patient treatment and care. - ETHICS Acting with integrity and honesty.
-Upholding professional ethical standards and ensuring that the patient always comes first. - TEAMWORK Recognizing the contributions and resources of every member of our team and realizing that each member is essential to achieving our goals.
+- COMMUNITY - We are committed to offering the community the best possible addiction medicine and support services. - SAFETY We will always provide our patients with the safest level of care and treatment available. - SERVICE We will be stewards of the community by delivering high-quality medical and mental health care in a safe, cost-effective manner. - KNOWLEDGE We will provide treatment based on the latest scientific and clinical data to be a leader and innovator in patient treatment and care. - ETHICS We will act with integrity and honesty, upholding the highest professional and ethical standards and ensuring the patient always comes first. - TEAMWORK We will recognize the contributions and resources of every member of our team and realize that each one is essential to achieving our goals.